+I thought I’d join in on the monthly link-up!
+Here’s a glimpse into my daily life.
 I have Myasthenia Gravis.
 I also deal with anxiety & depression.

-First thought when I become conscious in the morning is usually “Damn I dread getting up to take my meds”.
+The first thought when I become conscious in the morning is usually “Damn I dread getting up to take my meds”.
 Because that means I have to eat breakfast.
 I dread moving basically.

 Takes me about 30 mins to an hour to get myself up and moving.
 If I’m having a good day maybe less than that.